 What is Cedar-Apple Rust?

-Cedar-apple rust is the name of a group of closely related diseases caused by fungi that infects both junipers and woody rosaceous plants such as apple, crabapple, hawthorn and quince.
+Cedar-apple rust is the name of a group of closely related diseases caused by fungi that spend part of their life cycle on Eastern Red Cedar & the other part of their lifecycle infecting members of the rose family such as apples, crabapples, and hawthorns

 What does cedar-apple rust look like?